zejiangh/Filter-GaP/README.md

 ```

 ## Acknowledgment
+This work was supported by Alibaba Group through Alibaba Research Intern Program.

 This repository is built using [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).

 ## Citation
 If you find this repository helpful, please consider citing:

+## License